J. Narayana Rao

 | Professor Em.
 Dave Webb (England)|

 is the Convener of the GN board of directors.
 He is a retired university engineering professor who switched to Peace and Conflict Studies.
-He was also co-founder and Director of the Praxis Centre (for the study of Information and Technology for Peace, Conflict Resolution and Human Rights) at Leeds Beckett (previously Leeds Metropolitan) University.
+He was also co-founder and Director of the Praxis Centre (for the study of Information and Technology for Peace, Conflict Resolution and Human Rights) at Leeds Beckett University.
 He retired from there in 2012 to focus on peace campaigning.
 He is also the webmaster of the GN¹s website and at the 2001 GN international membership conference in Leeds, England, Dave was presented with the “Web Master of Space Award”.
-He is currently chair of the Campaign for Nuclear Disarmament (CND) in the UK, chair of the Yorkshire Region CND, a Vice-President of the International Peace Bureau and a patron of the UK group Scientists for Global Responsibility – firstname.lastname@example.org
+He was until recently chair of the Campaign for Nuclear Disarmament (CND) in the UK, is now chair of the Yorkshire Region CND, a Vice-President of the International Peace Bureau and a patron of the UK group Scientists for Global Responsibility – email@example.com

 | Dr. Helen Caldicott (Australia)|